mkessel007/genesis-toolbar-extras/readme.txt

 `

 = Can certain sections be removed? =
 Yes, this is possible!
-You can remove the following sections: "Child Theme" area (all items) / "Extensions" (main item + sub items!) / "Manage Content" group (all items) / "Resources link group" at the bottom (all items) / "German language stuff" (all items) / "Translations" (all items)
+You can remove the following sections: "Child Theme" area (all items) / "Extensions" (main item + sub items!) / "Manage Content" group (all items) / "Resources link group" at the bottom (all items) / "My.StudioPress" Resources / "Old Support Forums" stuff / "German language stuff" (all items) / "Translations" (all items)

 To achieve this add one, some or all of the following constants to your child theme's `functions.php` file:
 `